final-hill/decorator-contracts/README.md

 ### Overrides

-Class members implemented in a superclass can be overridden in a subclass.
+Class features implemented in a superclass can be overridden in a subclass.
 The subclass implementation can augment or entirely replace the one belonging to the superclass.
 This can be done for a variety of reasons, such as providing a more efficient implementation in the context of the subclass.